thecochenille/DataViz_moving_average_LisfrancRecovery/README.md

 ## Files included
 - /data folder to put in the dataset
 - StepAnalysis.ipynb : script where I visualize my step data
+- apple-health-data-parser.py : this script is from [Markwk/qs_ledger repo](https://github.com/markwk/qs_ledger) and unmodified.

 ## Github reps I used to prepare the Health data
 ### Potential issues